casneno/codedesk_app/README.md

 ### Project Planning

 The tool was first conceived within the Wireframe displayed below and it's display and functionalities were gradually improved as the development progressed.
 The ERD was created taking into consideration future features of the app, such as the notebook and the laptop.
 The steps were organized acording to a Pseudocode (see below) and the development stages were checked and added/removed using Evernote.
+If you want ot know more, visit the app's [Trello board](/https://trello.com/b/hwwzMtUi/sei-73-project-2-codedesk).

 |CodeDesk Wireframe| ![CodeDesk Wireframe](https://github.com/casneno/codedesk_app/blob/main/public/images/Desktop%20Wireframe.png)
 |CodeDesk ERD| ![CodeDesk ERD](https://github.com/casneno/codedesk_app/blob/main/public/images/CodeDesk%20ERD.png)